Matt Sinatro

-After drawing his release from the Mariners in October 1992, Sinatro was Seattle's MLB advance scout in 1993–94 before joining the big-league coaching staff of manager Lou Piniella.
-He would spend his entire coaching career working for Piniella as bullpen coach, first-base coach or special assistant with the Mariners, Tampa Bay Devil Rays and Chicago Cubs.
-In 2012, he served the Houston Astros as catching coordinator and advance scout.
+After the Mariners released him in October 1992, Sinatro was Seattle's MLB advance scout in 1993–94 before joining the big-league coaching staff of manager Lou Piniella.
+He would spend his entire coaching career working for Piniella as bullpen coach, first base coach or special assistant with the Mariners, Tampa Bay Devil Rays and Chicago Cubs.
+In 2012, he was the Astros's catching coordinator and advance scout.